 Scams and Loan Sharks

 Be on the lookout for scams when seeking out subprime car loans.
-Being in dire need of a car but having a bad credit score may leave you vulnerable to loan scams and loan sharks.
+Being in dire need of a car but having a bad credit score or no bank account may leave you vulnerable to loan scams and loan sharks.

 - As much as possible, get help only from established car dealers and financial institutions.